xyuae/Fullstack-project-quality-indicator/study/docker.md

 - Allocate resources, memory, CPU, network, and so on
 - Create containers by Docker configuring the kernal

+## Registry
+As we start exploring building larger sysetms with Docker, one of the first question that often comes up is, where's my data? is it safe?
+Many companies choose to run their own Docker registry, so they can know that their data is safe and somewhere they can protect it.
+So, it's just a program.
+You can run it anywhere you run other programs using exisiting infrasturcture.
+It stores layers, images, keeps track of them, stores the tags, generally the metadata around the images, along iwth the images, along with the images.
+And it's just a service that listens on port 5000 for instruction like, push this image, load this image from a dist, or search for images containing these key words.

+It also keeps track of who's allowed to log in, provided you've configured that.
+There are a couple of popular choices.
+There's an official docekr registry produced by Docekr, the company.
+And the popular maven caching repo, nexus, also happends to provided in the newest versions, a Docker repo bulit in.
+So there's a good chance you already have a Docker registry running in your organization.
+`docker run -d -p 5000:5000 --restar always --name registry registry:2` `docker tag ubuntu:14.04 localhost:5000/mycompany/my-ubuntu:`

+The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docekr images.
+The registry is open-source, under the permissive Apache licence.

+A registry is a storage and content delivery system, holding named Docker images, available in different tagged versoins.
+User interact with a re
+You should use the Registry if you want to
+- tightly control where your images are being stroed
+- fully own your images distribution pipeline
+- integrate image storage and dsitriution tighly into your in-house development workflow.

+Start your registry:
+`docerk run -d -p 5000:5000 --name registry registry:2`

+pull or build some image from the hub
+`docker pull ubuntu`
+Tag the image so that it points to your registry `docker tag ubuntu localhost:5000/myfirstimage`
+Push it
+`docker push localhost:5000/myfirstimage`
+Pull it back
+`docker pull localhost:5000/myfirstimage`
+Stop your registry and remove all data
+`docker stop registry && docker rm -v registry`

 ## Docker is
 - Program written in Go-an upcoming systems language
 - Manages kernel features